matforest/workflow-testbed/readme.md

 # Coveralls

 [Test project here](https://coveralls.io/github/testorgmatf/workflow-testbed).
-Looks very similar to Codecov
+Looks very similar to Codecov.

+## Pricing

+[Pricing info here](https://coveralls.io/pricing).
+By my read we'd need to be on at least the _Org_ level to use on private repositories; for $50 per month.